 While not a requirement, professional certification as a Certified Transportation Broker is available through the TIA.
 This certification process includes a home study course and 4-hour exam.
 Eligibility for entrance into the certification program is determined through an application process that assesses a candidate's prior education and work experience.

 Job Outlook and Salary

-According to the BLS, cargo and freight agents are expected to see a 7% employment growth from 2014-2024, which is as fast as the national average for all occupations.
+According to the BLS, cargo and freight agents are expected to see a 8% employment growth from 2018-2028, which is faster than the national average for all occupations.
 This growth can be attributed to an overall growth of the economy, as well as an increase in online purchasing, which will result in an increase in cargo shipping.
-As of May 2015, the BLS stated that these professionals earned a median annual salary of $41,870.
+As of May 2018, the BLS stated that these professionals earned a median annual salary of $43,210.